Learning Resources: Provincial Approval Process

 (e) educational resource materials that the board or francophone education authority considers are appropriate for individual students or groups of students.

 (2) Before a board or francophone education authority uses educational resource materials referred to in subsection (1) (e), the board or francophone education authority must approve those educational resource materials in accordance with evaluation and selection criteria and procedures established by the board or francophone education authority.

 Policy in full

 The Ministry of Education and Child Care supports resource-based learning and encourages teachers to employ a range of education media.

 Learning resources to be used in the classroom must go through a formal evaluation process, either at the Ministry level or the district level.

-The Ministry of Education is responsible for evaluating and selecting learning resources to support provincial curriculum.
+The Ministry of Education and Child Care is responsible for evaluating and selecting learning resources to support provincial curriculum.
 Any challenges to the use of recommended learning resources will be addressed by an Educational Resource Advisory Committee.
 Resources will retain their Recommended status for five years after which time they may be withdrawn from grade collections and lose their Recommended status.
 A withdrawal earlier than five years will occur if there is a successful challenge to the resource or if the resource has been determined to be unsuitable as a result of a Ministry review.

 The approval of learning resources by districts must be based on policies and procedures established by the district and approved by the Board of Education.
 Any challenges to the use of district-approved resources will be dealt with at the district level.